Speck249/pax-psychiatry-clinic/README.md

 Please be sure to credit the work of these artists & contributors.

 ## Contributions
-As this is my very first development project, there are enhancements and iterations to be made.
+As this is my very first website, there are enhancements and iterations to be made.
 Nonetheless, feel free to fork this repo and make your own changes if you would like.
 Just make sure to give due credit by linking to Speck249 ;)

 Thanks for stopping by!